oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     ![screenshot of adding hierarchies by searching](images/image64_av_hier_pick.png)

-8. After you add all, it should look like the below screenshot.
+8. After you add all the hierarchy columns, it should look like the below screenshot.

     ![screenshot of hierarchy preview](images/image65_av_hier_list.png)